AsturaPhoenix/trip_planner_aquamarine/README.md

 dart bin/main.dart
 ```

 This will start an HTTP server on port 1080.
 Files will be stored under `server/persistence`, requiring 800 KB for each hour of data.
-The local server is used for web debug and profile builds.
+The local server is only used in web debug and profile builds.
+If a local server is not running, these builds will fall back to the alpha server.

 ## Testing